Greek Chicken Kebabs

-Packed full of veggies and colour, these Greek Chicken Kebabs with tzatziki sauce are a simple, delicious and nutritious meal that is perfect for any summer BBQ!
+Packed full of veggies and color, these Greek chicken kebabs with tzatziki sauce are a simple, delicious, and nutritious meal that is perfect for any summer BBQ.
+These chicken kebabs are packed full of protein, filled with flavor, and a wonderful alternative to everyday grilled chicken.

-Loaded with veggies and lots of colour, these Greek Chicken Kebabs with Tzatziki are the perfect summer meal.
+Loaded with veggies and lots of colour, these Greek chicken bebabs with Tzatziki are the perfect summer meal.
 For the best results, allow the chicken to marinate for several hours before adding it to the grill.

 Greek Chicken Kebabs: